 The cost for hourly parking at the Marine Parking Garage, Shoppers Lot, and North Franklin Lot is remaining the same at $.75 per hour.

-- Permit parking is only available at the Downtown Transportation Center parking garage (DTC, 100 Main St.), the Marine Parking Garage (MPG, 290 Marine Way) and may be available seasonally (November – April) at the Marine Park Plaza (Main St. between Marine Park and the Marine Parking Garage.)
+- Permit parking is only available at the Downtown Transit Center parking garage (DTC, 100 Main St.), the Marine Parking Garage (MPG, 290 Marine Way) and may be available seasonally (November – April) at the Marine Park Plaza (Main St. between Marine Park and the Marine Parking Garage.)

 - Permits are in the form of a paper hangtag, which must be visibly displayed on your rear view mirror with the expiration date facing the front of your vehicle, as indicated on the permit.